• Skip to primary navigation

 Mirchi ka salan served in a bowl.

-Mirch Ka Salan translates to a delicious curry where fried green chilies are added to a creamy, nutty, and spicy peanut coconut gravy.
+Mirchi Ka Salan is a delicious curry with fried green chilies added to a creamy, nutty, spicy peanut coconut gravy.

 Ingredients

-Green Chillies – This curry is made using long non-spicy chillis.
-Use any variety that is easily available to you.
+Green Chilies – This curry uses large, non-spicy chilies (peppers).
+Use any mild pepper that is easily available.
 I used Bhavangiri chilies.
+Shishito peppers, banana peppers, etc., are also good substitutes.

 Peanuts also make the base of this dish and make the curry a little thick.